Strategies to Use Life Insurance for Retirement

 Both policies – Whole Life and Universal Life – have two components:

-1. a death benefit, which is a sum of money paid to your client’s beneficiary if they die.
+1. A death benefit is a sum of money paid to your client’s beneficiary if they die.
 Heirs receive a tax-free death benefit.

-2. cash value, which is a tax-advantaged, cash-accumulation that earns investment interest (depending on their risk adversity).
-Clients fund the policy with premium payments that grow allowing them to access the principal and accumulation (tax-free) via withdrawals and loans.
+2. Cash value is a tax-advantaged cash accumulation that earns investment interest (depending on their risk adversity).
+Clients fund the policy with premium payments that grow, and it allows them to access the principal and accumulation (tax-free) via withdrawals and loans.

-Someone who is more conservative may go with a whole life policy because of the guarantees and the dividends paid into the policy.
-They have a more guaranteed death benefit and a more guaranteed cash value.
+Someone who is more conservative may go with a whole-life policy because of the guarantees and the dividends paid into the policy.
+As stated previously, they have a more guaranteed death benefit and a more guaranteed cash value.
 However, with an IUL policy, clients can take advantage of market gains within various indexes such as the S&P 500 index, Global index, PEMCO index, etc. There are a variety of indexes that an agent can use based on the carrier they select.
 This determines how the growth is going to occur over time.
-Historically if the index performs well, there is a higher potential that the cash value increases more than a whole life policy.
+Historically, if the index performs well, there is a higher potential that the cash value increases more than a whole-life policy.
 Keep in mind that life insurance may not be all of your client’s retirement money, but it can serve to diversify and supplement their retirement income.

 How Will Permanent Life Help My Clients’ Retirement Planning

 Once they are ready for retirement, your clients can cash out the policy or withdraw in the form of tax-free “loans.”
-These loans can be spread out over time during your retirement years, say 15 years for example.
+These loans can be spread out over time during your retirement years, for example, 15 years.
 The tax-free loans are what they use to supplement retirement income.
 However, it is advised not to take out too much money in the form of loans.
-You want the policy to remain in place so that when your client passes away the death benefit pays off any loan accumulation and the net difference is paid to their beneficiary tax-free for final expense or estate planning.
+You want the policy to remain in place so that when your client passes away, the death benefit pays off any loan accumulation, and the net difference is paid to their beneficiary tax-free for a final expense plan or estate planning.

 The Younger/Healthier The Better

-Keep in mind, the younger you get any of these plans the better because the cost of insurance is cheaper for someone who is young and healthy.
-As we get older the cost of insurance increases.
-If your client has any Medical Impairments (smoker, overweight, illness, etc) or has any Hazardous Avocations (skydiving, scuba diving, snowboarding, etc) this may result in higher rates when applying for life insurance.
-This means that more of the premium dollar goes toward the cost of insurance.
-If your client is young and healthy more of the premium dollar goes toward growing the cash value.
-So, as you can see when it comes to Life Insurance, the sooner you get a policy the better.
+Keep in mind, the younger you get any of these plans, the better because the cost of insurance is cheaper for someone who is young and healthy.
+As we get older, the cost of insurance increases.
+If your client has any Medical Impairments (smoker, overweight, illness, etc.) or has any Hazardous Avocations (skydiving, scuba diving, snowboarding, etc.) this may result in higher rates when applying for life insurance.
+This situation means that more of the premium dollar goes toward the cost of insurance.
+If your client is young and healthy, more of the premium dollar goes toward growing the cash value.
+So, as you can see, when it comes to Life Insurance, the sooner you get a policy, the better.

-We hope this information on how to use life insurance for retirement is helpful.
-If you’d like to learn more about case design give Enrique a call (888) 539-1633.
+We hope that this information on life insurance for retirement is useful to you.